wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 ---

 In Lab 4, we will work on developing questions for your focus group.
-We have made a bank of questions available to you.
-Please select any questions that you would like to use from this bank (**FOUND HERE- ADD IN**) and then adapt them to suit your research question.
+We have made a [bank of questions](https://wtoivo.github.io/RM2-F2F-quali-book/qualitative-project-data-collection-and-processing-group.html#collecting-data-questions) available to you.
+Please select any questions that you would like to use and then adapt them to suit your research question.

-If you have developed a research question that is slightly different from those suggested, then you may need to make up some new questions to go into your focus group schedule.
+If you have developed a research question that means you need different focus group questions to those in the question bank,then you may need to make up some new questions to go into your focus group schedule.

 If you develop new questions that have not been adapted from the bank of questions provided, please ensure you do the following:

 1. Questions must be developed using the guidance provided to you in this lab
 2. You **must** attend your tutor's office hours and ask for feedback on your questions.